raspberrypilearning/how-are-you/en/step_2.md

 say ( translate [Type your message here] to (Arabic v) ::translate ) for (4) seconds
 ```

+--- /task ---

+--- task ---

+Choose the language you want to translate your message in to.
+It's currently set to Arabic.
+There are 40 languages in Scratch to choose from!

+--- /task ---

 Notice you need to select the language twice and paste your message in twice in order to create both spoken and written translation.

+--- task ---

-+ You may need to change the value of how long your message is shown for.
+You may need to change the value of how long your message is shown for.

 ```blocks3
 when flag clicked